Our Analysis and Test Results

 This was our highest weighted category, and made up 50 percent of the overall score.
 However, this board fell short in this metric, earning a poor score of 4 out of 10.
 Our testers noted that this board felt exceptionally sluggish, causing many of our testers to fall off the board after rapid direction changes when the board lacked the power to keep up with them.
 They also noted that this board didn't feel quite as stable as some of the others.

-This board hit a top speed of 9.12 mph, well exceeding the maximum claimed speed of 6 mph.
+This board reached a top speed of 9.12 mph, 3 mph faster than the manufacturer claimed 6 mph.
 The Powerboard was one of the lightest models that we tested, weighing 21.2 pounds, and comfortably fit inside the protective skin and carrying case we purchased from a third party.
 You can purchase the Powerboard in four colors, though it does lack any sort of Bluetooth capabilities.

 The Powerboard continued failing to shine in this metric, earning an abysmal 3 out of 10.
 This board struggled at clearing the cracks and bumps that other models cleared with ease.
 This model continued to struggle when heading over dirt or grass, sounding like it was noticeably in pain.

 This board did all right on the steeper hills, but not enough to offset its prior poor performance.